milandekruijf/minishell/README.md

 ## Acknowledgements

 - [Acutest](https://github.com/mity/acutest): A minimal C unit testing framework used for testing individual functions.
+- [Valgrind](https://valgrind.org/): A memory debugging tool used for detecting memory leaks and errors.
 - [Norminette](https://github.com/42School/norminette): Used for linting the project according to the 42 coding standards.
 - [42](https://42.fr): The educational institution that inspired and supported the development of this project.
 - [Codam](https://www.codam.nl): The partner school of 42 in the Netherlands, where the project was developed.